 - Must fly at or below 100 mph

 - Must yield right of way to manned aircraft

 - Must NOT fly from a moving vehicle

 Note that all of these requirements include the option to apply for a waiver.
 The waiver process can be slow, so plan for up to 90 days to receive one.

 Aerial photography businesses are in demand.
 If you’d prefer to leave things to the professionals, you can purchase existing aerial photography on websites like Shutterstock or Getty Images.
 You can also commission new photography or video starting at about $350 for helicopter shots or $120 for drone work.
 Or, with the ready availability of drones and high-quality cameras, it’s easier than ever to get the perfect shot on your own.
 With a little ingenuity, you can even begin capturing your own aerial photographs for less than $50 without ever leaving the ground.
-There is a lot to think about when seeking or creating an aerial photography business.
-But the possibilities are endless.
-Now go get that shot.
+There is a lot to think about when seeking or creating an aerial photography business, but the possibilities are endless.

 For more information about drones which can be used to capture aerial photography, see our article: 4 Rent-to-Own Drone & Lease-to-Own Drones Options.